-- We use this standard chart to deduct their earnings from their weekly benefits.
+- We use this standard earnings and deductions chart to deduct their earnings from their weekly benefits.

-To be considered partially employed, all of the following must apply.
+To be considered partially employed, all the following must apply.
 Your employees:

 - Were originally hired as full-time employees.

-- Work at least 40 percent of their regular full-time hours during the period of reduction (16 hours).
+- Work at least 40 percent of their regular full-time hours during the period of reduction (16 hours) each week.